dbrabon/file_adoption/README.md

 When *Enable Adoption* is active, the module's `hook_cron()` implementation runs the file scanner during cron to register any discovered orphans automatically.
+Each cron run adopts at most the number of items specified by **Items per cron run**, so large backlogs may take multiple executions to finish.
 Scanning progress is stored between cron runs so that only a portion of the public files directory is processed on each execution.
 After the entire directory has been scanned the offset resets and the cycle begins again.
 Cron also processes any pending preview tasks and will resume interrupted scans automatically.
 Directory inventories used by the preview are cached for 24 hours.

 ## Manual Scanning